 Criterion 3: Reflections include descriptions of specific steps the applicant has taken to align trauma-informed practices with other school-wide frameworks being implemented within the school.

-Describe what you have learned about your school’s current practices related to school-wide frameworks, including trauma-informed practices.
-Identify any gaps within your current system.
+Describe what you have learned about your school, district, or other educational setting’s current practices related to integration and alignment of school-wide frameworks, including trauma-informed practices.
+Identify gaps within your current system.

 Describe actions you have taken in your school, district, or other educational setting to improve your system of supporting all students, including those who have experienced trauma.